ffrank89/set/README.md

 # set solver

-flask app that uses computer vision and tensorflow keras models to identify and show you all of the "sets" in a photo of set cards.
+flask app that uses computer vision and tensorflow keras models to identify and display all of the "sets" in a photo of set cards.

 ## Features
 - Detect and classify individual Set game cards from images